Television licence: Ghana

 The licence fee in Ghana was reintroduced in 2015, and is used to fund the Ghana Broadcasting Corporation (GBC).
 Households have to pay between GH¢36 and GH¢60 per year for using one or more televisions at home.

 Mauritius

 The licence fee in Mauritius is Rs 1,800 per year (around €29), collected as part of the electricity bill.
-The fee provides 60% of the income for Mauritius Broadcasting Corporation (MBC).
+The fee provides 60 per cent of the income for Mauritius Broadcasting Corporation (MBC).
 Most of the remaining funds come from television and radio commercials.
 The introduction of private broadcasting in 2002 has put pressure on MBC's commercial revenues.
 Private stations argue that MBC affects their profitability and they want the government to make MBC commercial-free.

 Namibia

 The licence fee in Namibia was N$204 (about €23) in 2001.
 The fee is used to fund the Namibian Broadcasting Corporation.

 South Africa

 The licence fee in South Africa is R265 (about €23) per annum (R312 per year if paid on a monthly basis) for television.
 A concessionary rate of R70 is available for those over 70, disabled persons and war veterans who are on social welfare.
 The licence fee partially funds the public broadcaster, the South African Broadcasting Corporation (SABC), providing R972 million (almost €90 million) in 2008–9.
 SABC derives much of its income from advertising.
 Proposals to abolish licensing have circulated since October 2009.
 The national carrier hopes to receive funding entirely from state subsidies and commercials.